CheetahO/cheetaho-wp-image-optimizer/readme.md

 > * Images can be automatically resized before being optimized.
 No need to install additional plugins like Imsanity or Resize Image After Upload
 > * Compress/resize images even your site is not public.
 > * Compatible with WP Retina 2x – all retina images are automatically compressed.
+> * Supports Cloudflare.
+Purge the image automatically from CloudFlare cache after it is optimized.

 > Need more?
 Have a look at our plans: [https://cheetaho.com/pricing/](https://cheetaho.com/pricing/)